80+ Verified Digital Marketing Statistics & Trends You Should Know (2022)

 If you’ve not started building a robust email list for your business, start working on it now.
 This list can yield dramatic results for your business.

-According to a report published on Email Monday, your emails has an average ROI of $38 for each $1 spent.
+According to a report published on Email Monday, your emails have an average ROI of $38 for each $1 spent.

 That’s amazing, isn’t it?